Physics-Informed Implicit Neural Representation for Wireless Imaging in RIS-Aided ISAC System: INR-Based Wireless Imaging

 \subsection{Network Structure}

-INR employs an NN to learn the representation of the continuous shape and scattering characteristics of the ROI image.
+The INR technique employs an NN to learn the representation of the continuous shape and scattering characteristics of the ROI image.
 Following advanced DL methods \cite{mildenhall2021nerf}, the input to the INR is any position $\mathbf{p} = [x, y, z]^{\text{T}}$ within the ROI, and its output is the corresponding image parameter at that location, i.e., the scattering coefficient at $\mathbf{p}$, denoted as $\sigma_{\mathbf{p}} \in \mathbb{R}$.
 Let the INR be denoted by $\mathcal{M}_{\boldsymbol{\theta}}$ with trainable parameters $\boldsymbol{\theta}$; then, we have

-Thus, the continuous ROI image is implicitly stored in $\mathcal{M}_{\boldsymbol{\theta}}$ through its specific NN architecture and parameters.
+Thus, the continuous ROI image is implicitly embedded into $\mathcal{M}_{\boldsymbol{\theta}}$ through its specific NN architecture and parameters.

-We adopt a six-layer multi-layer perceptron (MLP) for the INR, with 256 neurons per layer.
-However, MLPs tend to exhibit a bias toward learning low-frequency functions, making it difficult to capture high-frequency details presented in ROI images, such as sharp target edges where small movements in position $\mathbf{p}$ cause significant voxel value changes.
-To overcome this limitation, we introduce specific positional encoding and a designated activation function to improve the MLP's ability to represent these high-frequency components.
+The network structure of the INR is typically a multi-layer perceptron (MLP).
+In this study, we adopt an MLP consisting of six fully connected (FC) layers, each containing 256 neurons.
+However, MLPs tend to exhibit a bias toward learning low-frequency functions, making it difficult to capture high-frequency variations \cite{chatelier2025model}.
+Note that the term \textit{high-/low-frequency} here refers to the variation rate of voxel values with respect to their locations, rather than the frequency of wireless signals.
+The ROI image typically includes a large number of high-frequency components, especially near targets' edges, where small movements in position $\mathbf{p}$ can lead to significant changes in voxel values.
+To address this limitation, specific positional encoding and a designated activation function are introduced to enhance the MLP’s capability in learning the continuous ROI image \cite{chatelier2025model}.